pluralsh/polly/docs/liquid-filters.md

 _Implementation_: `github.com/Masterminds/sprig/v3.mustToPrettyJson`

 ##  `mustToRawJson`

 _Implementation_: `github.com/Masterminds/sprig/v3.mustToRawJson`

 ##  `mustUniq`
 Generates a list with all of the duplicates removed.
-Like other `must` functions instead of panicking when there is a problem it will return an error to the template engine.
+It will return an error to the template engine if there is a problem.

+_Parameters_:

+- List

 _Implementation_: `github.com/Masterminds/sprig/v3.mustUniq`

 ##  `mustWithout`
 Filters items out of a list.
-Like other `must` functions instead of panicking when there is a problem it will return an error to the template engine.
+It will return an error to the template engine if there is a problem.

+_Parameters_:

+- CList

+- Item to filter out

+_Example_: `mustWithout ( list 1 2 3 4 5) 1 3 5` returns `[2, 4]`.

 _Implementation_: `github.com/Masterminds/sprig/v3.mustWithout`

 ##  `must_date_modify`